ShanaScogin/QMRAswim/README.md

 # QMRAswim [![Build Status](https://travis-ci.com/ShanaScogin/QMRAswim.svg?branch=master)](https://travis-ci.com/ShanaScogin/QMRAswim)
 An R Package which models the range of probability of illnesses from swimming in a sewage impacted water body from research by Katherine Crank and Kyle Bibby.
+The development of this package has currently been put on hold.
+If you are interested in contributing, please submit an issue to begin a conversation.

 # Introduction
 `QMRAswim` is an R package which models the range of probability of illnesses from swimming in a sewage-impacted water body.
 The inputs include the measured concentration of the indicator organism and the desired reference values, and the output is the probability of illness from pathogens.
-The package can be used along with a Shiny web-based tool that being developed.

-More references will be included in future developments of the package.

 # Installing The Package
 Currently the package can be downloaded with the devtools package in R from GitHub.
 To do this, install devtools by calling: